acedev1/SwiftyBluetooth/README.md

 # SwiftyBluetooth
-Fully featured closures based library for CoreBluetooth on iOS 10+ devices.
+Fully featured closures based library for CoreBluetooth.

 ## Features
 - Replace the delegate based interface with a closure based interface for every `CBCentralManager` and `CBPeripheral` operation